reflection/designmodo-flatuipro-rails/README.md

 The demo generator creates a 'flatuipro\_demo' controller with a default 'flatuipro\_demo/index' route.

-IMPORTANT: After deciding which components to use from the demo page, make sure to only include the corresponding less/css and js that you need from the flatuipro-demo.* files
+IMPORTANT: After deciding which components to use from the demo page, make sure to only include the what you need from the docs.js and docs.less demo files

 ## Usage
 After running the install generator, all assets should be setup.